Morningspread/Anger-and-Twitter-Algo/README.md

 High Level Project Workflow
 1) Generate an anger classification dataset using NLTK - store in X folder...
-2) Train classifier on Gutenberg text
+2) Train emotion classifier on text dataset extracted from Gutenberg books (2000 book corpus)
 3) Save model to folder
 4) Extract tweets using Twint - dataset will have two purposes: inference for classifier - engagement ML workflow
 5) Clean dataset (english only tweets) - generate features from Twint output